+•

 Code Title Hours

 Composition I

-Select one of the following: 3
+Select one of the e following: 3

 ENGL 1010 College Composition 1 Co-Requisite 1

 ENGL 1110 College Composition I (OTM) 1

 Composition II

-Select one of the following: 3
+Select one of the e following: 3

-ENGL 1130 College Composition II: Academic Disciplines And Discourse (OTM) 2 ENGL 2950 Science And Technical Report Writing (OTM) 2 ENGL 2960 Professional and Business Writing (OTM) 2 Total Hours 6
+ENGL 1130 College Composition II: Academic Disciplines An Discourse (OTM) 2 nd

+ENGL 2950 Science And Technical Report Writing (OTM) 2

+ENGL 2960 Professional and Business Writing (OTM) 2

+Total Hours 6

-- Placement in these courses is determined by ACT score. - Students must complete a placement test or satisfy prerequisites in order to enroll in one of these courses.
+- 1 Placement in these courses is determined by ACT score. - 2 Students must complete a placement test or satisfy prerequisites in order to enroll in one of these courses.